Latent Agents in Networks: Estimation and Targeting: Introduction

+First, we focus on the estimation question.
+Specifically, Section \ref{se:model} presents a social network model, where the agents' outcomes depend linearly on their neighbors' outcomes, as well as their (agent-specific) covariates.
+The underlying network is weighted, and the entries of the associated (weighted) adjacency matrix capture how much the outcomes of agents influence each other.
+Historical data on a subset of the agents, hereafter referred to as \emph{observable agents}, are available.
+The remaining agents in the network are called the \emph{latent agents}.
+A priori there is no information on the latent agents; e.g., neither their influence on the observable agents, nor the number of latent agents is known.
+Crucially, the latent agents still influence (and are influenced by) the observable ones.
+However, influence structure among observable agents is also unknown.

-Motivated by this observation, our second contribution is to provide an algorithm to estimate the relationship between the prices offered to the observable agents and their consumption (Section \ref{se:estimation}).
-In our model, this relationship is linear and the corresponding matrix is closely related to the underlying network structure.
-We investigate how to estimate this matrix, whose $i$th row captures the change in the consumption of agent $i$ due to changes in the prices offered to the rest.
-Social networks often involve a large number of agents that are sparsely connected.\footnote{See, e.g., \citet{ugander2011anatomy}, who report that in May 2011, the Facebook graph consisted of 721 million active nodes, and the average Facebook user in their study had around 190 Facebook friends.} Consequently, our problem is a high-dimensional estimation problem.
+Our first contribution is to provide an algorithm to estimate the relationship between the observable agents' outcomes and covariates (Section \ref{se:estimation}).
+In our model, this relationship is linear and is captured by a matrix which is closely related to the underlying network structure.
+Specifically, this matrix is a sub-block (corresponding to the observable agents) of the inverse of the matrix given by the difference of a diagonal matrix and the (weighted) adjacency matrix.
+We investigate how to estimate this matrix, whose $i$th row captures the change in the outcome of agent $i$ due to changes in the covariates of this agent and the remaining agents.

+Social networks often involve a large number of agents that are sparsely connected.\footnote{See, e.g., \citet{ugander2011anatomy}, who report that in May 2011, the Facebook graph consisted of 721 million active nodes, and users had on average 190 Facebook friends.} Consequently, our problem is a high-dimensional estimation problem.
 A natural way to deal with this high dimensionality and obtain efficient estimators is to exploit the underlying sparsity.
 That being said, even when the underlying network is sparse, the aforementioned matrix need not be sparse (since it is given by the \emph{inverse} of a matrix related to the structure of the network; see Section \ref{se:estimation}).